circles.diy

 Open Borders

-This is why we are building a social platform with interoperability at its core, paying close attention to established and emerging social-networking protocols and ensuring users can not only distribute as much of their content as possible between compatible networks, but also have the ability to easily migrate their content to/from other platforms if they desire.
+This is why we are building a social platform with interoperability at its core, paying close attention to established and emerging social-networking protocols and ensuring users can not only distribute as much of their content as possible between compatible networks, but also have the ability to easily migrate their content to and from other platforms if they desire.

 Why would we openly enable migration away from circles.diy?
 Because: